 Nowadays, however, Bobal growers are focusing more on quality production.
 Rosé wines made using the variety can reach a level of complexity that suggests it has great promise when put to this use.
 As red wine, however, it can sometimes lack the body found in other varieties from the same area so is often blended with the likes of Mourvedre (Monastrell in Spain), which has enormous potential for alcohol.

-In Sardinia, Bobal is the primary ingredient for the Campidano di Terralba DOC.
+In Sardinia, Bobal is the primary ingredient for Campidano di Terralba wines.
 There, it produces red wines blended with the little-known regional varieties Pascale di Cagliari, Greco Nero (known locally as Greco Nieddu) or Monica and can be released a mere six months after being harvested.

 Synonyms include: Bovale, Nieddera.